Cox offers cable and fiber internet in 18 states—enter your zip code to find internet plans available in your area.

 Cox isn’t the only internet provider in its service areas, which cover some of the most populous cities in the U.S.

-Cox Internet crosses paths with some of the top cable internet providers in the nation: Spectrum and Xfinity.
-Spectrum and Xfinity have the advantage of being a little less expensive and more widely available than Cox, but Cox has its perks.
-For one thing, it ranks above both Spectrum and Xfinity in our fastest internet providers review.
+Cox Internet crosses paths with one of the top cable internet providers in the nation: Spectrum.
+Spectrum has the advantage of being a little less expensive and far more widely available than Cox, but Cox ranks above Spectrum in terms of average user speed.

 Cox also runs up against Frontier, which offers old-school DSL and new-school fiber.
 While Frontier has a larger fiber footprint than Cox, Cox’s cable speeds far exceed Frontier’s poky DSL.

-With one of the largest coverage areas in the nation, T-Mobile 5G Home Internet also services most of Cox’s territory.
-T-Mobile 5G is not just everywhere, it's also pretty cheap—but its lack of physical connection means it may not be as reliable as a hardwired internet option like Cox.
+With the largest coverage areas in the nation, T-Mobile 5G Home Internet and Verizon 5G Home Internet share most of Cox’s territory.
+These 5G providers aren't just readily available, but they're also pretty cheap.
+That being said, they work over a wireless connection, which means they may not be as reliable as a hardwired internet option like Cox.

-Compare Cox Internet plans and prices to other ISPs in the same area
+Internet plans and prices of other ISPs in the same area

 Related Articles